 In order make happen this efficiently, it is appropriate to create a large contact surface between gas and liquid, by means of a fine dispersion of droplets which come into contact with the entire gaseous phase.

-The technique we have now analyzed is based on the absorption and odor neutralization.
-There is another method which allows to neutralize odors by chemical transformations: biofiltration.
+There is a method which allows to neutralize odors by chemical transformations: biofiltration.

 For us humans the odorous molecules are often annoying.
 You cannot say the same for some microorganisms, which are greedy and that cleverly fit into their metabolism.
 Biofiltration is based on this principle: the use of specific strains of microorganisms to metabolize the volatile compounds and odors.